Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - They are immune to Burns, Bleeds, and Poisons.
  - They are immune to Stuns, but are Stunned anytime you are.
  - If the Aburame is ever Paralyzed or Shocked, their Swarm(s) are as well (but not vice-versa).
- - They are immune to all effects based on the terrain, Grapples, Wounds, and ignore Immobilization effects which work by restraining the target.
+ - They are immune to all effects based on the terrain (aka 'Ground' effects), Grapples, Wounds, and ignore Immobilization effects which work by restraining the target.
  - For every 5 Ignite inflicted on the Swarm, they lose one Swarm Size immediately, but do not take damage over time from it (round down).
  - Taijutsu which are not AoE do half damage to the swarm, and all Small weapons and Arrows reduce the Swarm Size by 1 less than they would normally (to a minimum of 0).
  - They are immune to Genjutsu, but any Genjutsu affecting the Aburame affects their Swarms accordingly.